 Futures Pointing To Initial Strength On Wall Street

-(RTTNews) - Stocks may move to the upside in early trading on Tuesday, extending the significant rebound seen in the previous session.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 70 points.
+(RTTNews) - Following the mixed performance seen last Friday, stocks are likely to move to the upside in early trading on Monday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 170 points.

-Shortly after the start of trading, the Conference Board is due to release its report on consumer confidence in the month of August.
-The consumer confidence index is expected to drop to 130.0 in August after jumping to 135.7 in July.
+Shortly after the start of trading, the National Association of Home Builders is scheduled to release its report on homebuilder confidence in the month of October.
+Economists expect the housing market index to come in unchanged after jumping to a record high of 83 in September.

-In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Tuesday.
-Japan's Nikkei 225 Index shot up by 1 percent, while China's Shanghai Composite Index jumped by 1.4 percent.
+In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance during trading on Monday.
+Japan's Nikkei 225 Index jumped by 1.1 percent, while China's Shanghai Composite Index fell by 0.7 percent.

-Meanwhile, the major European markets have turned mixed on the day.
-While the U.K.'s FTSE 100 Index is just below the unchanged line, the French CAC 40 Index is up by 0.5 percent and the German DAX Index is up by 0.7 percent.
+The major European markets have also turned mixed on the day.
+While the French CAC 40 Index is up by 0.2 percent, the German DAX Index is down by 0.2 percent and the U.K.'s FTSE 100 Index is down by 0.3 percent.

-On the currency front, the U.S. dollar is trading at 105.79 yen compared to the 106.12 yen it fetched at the close of New York trading on Monday.
-Against the euro, the dollar is valued at $1.1106 compared to yesterday's $1.1102.
+On the currency front, the U.S. dollar is trading at 105.32 yen versus the 105.40 yen it fetched at the close of New York trading on Friday.
+Against the euro, the dollar is trading at $1.1782 compared to last Friday's $1.1718.